Know Where To Go

 1) Contact your primary care provider (family doctor or nurse practitioner).

-2) Virtual Care– The East Region Virtual Care Clinic, serving eastern Ontario, can treat an array of non-emergency ailments, including urinary tract infections, ear pain, sore throat, skin problems, tick bites, stomach ache without fever, mild to moderate headaches, etc. Please visit their site for the complete list and descriptions of what they can or cannot treat and to make an appointment.
+2) Virtual Care – The East Region Virtual Care Clinic , serving eastern Ontario, can treat an array of non-emergency ailments, including urinary tract infections, ear pain, sore throat, skin problems, tick bites, stomach ache without fever, mild to moderate headaches, etc. Please visit their site for the complete list and descriptions of what they can or cannot treat and to make an appointment.
 Appointments are available seven days a week.

 3) Other virtual options:

 6) If you have an urgent medication refill, speak with your pharmacist.
-They can often provide short-term refills and other advice.
+They can often provide short-term refills and advice.

-7) Visit a Local Pharmacy to receive prescriptions for 19 common ailments:
+7) Visit a local pharmacy to receive prescriptions for 19 common ailments:

-• Acid reflux (gastroesophageal reflux disease (GERD))
+• Acid reflux (GERD)

 • Acne